 \section{Introduction}

-\IEEEPARstart{H}UMAN infants can acquire their verbal lexicon from minimal prior knowledge based on the statistical properties of phonological distributions and the co-occurrence of other sensory stimuli~\cite{saffran1996statistical,pelucchi2009statistical,saffran2020statistical}.
-Regarding the importance of fundamental statistical regularity in lexical acquisition by infants, Saffran et al. observed that there are key three elements; (1)~distributional cues, (2)~co-occurrence cues, and (3)~prosodic cues~\cite{saffran1996word}.
+\IEEEPARstart{H}UMAN infants can acquire their verbal lexicon with minimal prior knowledge based on the statistical properties of phonological distributions and co-occurrence of other sensory stimuli~\cite{saffran1996statistical,pelucchi2009statistical,saffran2020statistical}.
+Regarding the importance of fundamental statistical regularity in the lexical acquisition by infants, Saffran et al. observed that there are three key elements; (1)~distributional cues, (2)~co-occurrence cues, and (3)~prosodic cues~\cite{saffran1996word}.
 Here, distributional cues are the statistical relationships regarding the phonological information in utterances, and co-occurrence cues are the information provided by the sensory stimulus that co-occurs with a specific utterance.
-Prosodic cues are information (such as intonation) that is included in utterances and the silent sections that are generated between utterances.
+Prosodic cues are information (such as intonation) included in utterances and the silent sections generated between utterances.
 A study of infant statistical learning~\cite{saffran2018infant} reported that infants are sensitive to statistical regularities in many domains such as speech, music, behavior, and spatial vision.
 Statistical learning mechanisms allow infants to discover statistical regularities in the environment, such as the words contained in utterances.

-As co-occurrence cues are described as one of the important factors in lexical acquisition, infants observe various other types of sensory stimulus at the same time when hearing speech~\cite{younger1985segregation}.
-Humans, from early in childhood, can classify things into categories by observing various types of sensory information, and these categories play an important role in human cognitive function~\cite{ashby2005human}.
+As co-occurrence cues are described as one of the important factors in lexical acquisition, infants observe various other types of sensory stimulus simultaneously when hearing speech~\cite{younger1985segregation}.
+Humans can classify things into categories by observing various types of sensory information from early in childhood and these categories play an important role in human cognitive function~\cite{ashby2005human}.
 Additionally, it is considered that infants can change the type of important information to which they are attending depending on the progress of learning~\cite{jusczyk1999beginnings,kuhl2006infants}.
-However, how to specifically change the importance of given information remains an issue.
+However, how to specifically change the importance of given information remains an {open} issue.
 Therefore, this study focuses on the importance of co-occurrence cues in the lexical acquisition process and the effect of changes in their importance for efficient learning.